-It’s the holiday season again, and there’s only a couple of days left until 2014 comes to an end.
+It’s the holiday season again.
 Do you know if your bank will be open or closed over the holidays?

 This year’s holidays fall on the weekdays, and it’s important to get all of your banking done in advance.
 Also, this is the time of year when more money is being spent, which means more fraud is being committed.

 According to research by Ally Bank, the months of November and December are expected to account for about 27 percent of the total online sales in the U.S. — that’s a lot of transactions.
 If you were to experience fraud, you would naturally turn to your bank for help, but what if they are closed?
 Find out if your bank will stay open this holiday.

 Bank holiday hours for the top 10 largest banks in America:

 |PNC Bank||Closed (including supermarket branches)||Closed (including supermarket branches)|